wilfriedgrange/PCR/README.md

 - Here, I use a more rigourous approach (a good article can be found [here](https://doi.org/10.3929/ethz-a-006088024)).

-- Note that, New England Biolabs also has an online  [PCR fidelity estimator](https://pcrfidelityestimator.neb.com) but they do not explain how the calculations are performed.
+- Note that New England Biolabs also has an online  [PCR fidelity estimator](https://pcrfidelityestimator.neb.com) but they do not explain how the calculations are performed.

 As for the error rates, you may use this :